Renters Rights LondonRenters Rights LondonRenters Rights London

 Renters' Manifesto

-Two and a half million Londoners now rent their homes from private landlords.
-They have minimal rights and no control over rent increases.
+More than 2.7 million households around London now live in homes rented from private landlords.
+While the Renters' Rights Act should bring greater security from 2026, private renters spend a much higher percentage of income on housing costs than any other tenure.
 Some privately rented homes are well maintained and affordable but the very worst housing conditions - and the highest levels of poverty - are found in the private rented sector.
-Landlords encounter little enforceable regulation yet enjoy huge profits.
+Landlordism remains hugely profitable.

 The vast majority of London’s private renters do not want to be private renters.
 They rent privately because they have no choice: the shrinking supply of social housing means a secure, social tenancy is harder and harder to get, while the encouragement of buy-to-let has pushed house prices well beyond the reach of anyone without inherited wealth.
-‘Help to Buy’ schemes have inflated house prices further and only help a tiny few.
-In all but one London borough, first time buyers need an income of more than £50,000 and a deposit of at least £10,000 to be able to use the current scheme.... keep reading
+‘Help to Buy’ schemes inflated house prices further and only help a tiny few.

 London needs all its citizens, not just the wealthy ones.
 London needs teachers, doctors, bricklayers, social workers and refuse collectors.
 We need cleaners, care workers, taxi drivers, and carpenters.
 We need students, musicians, and poets.
 But without drastic action to improve conditions for private renters in the city, London will destroy the very things that give it life.
 London needs bold, brave politicians, who will stand up to private landlords, letting agents, property developers and ‘buy to leave’ investors, at local and regional level.